Careers with WMPD

 - The recruiter will screen all applicants.
 Screening will identify candidates who have the desirable characteristics for a vacant position(s).
 Candidates not selected for an interview will have their applications held on file for a period of 90 days.

-- Practical Scenario and Report Writing Exercise - Candidates will be evaluated on areas to include, but not limited to, the following: command presence, officer safety, following directions, interview techniques and writing skills.
+- Practical Scenario and Report Writing Exercise - At the discretion of the Chief, candidates will be evaluated on areas to include, but not limited to, the following: command presence, officer safety, following directions, interview techniques and writing skills.
 Candidates who successfully pass the practical scenario and report writing exercise will move to the next step (Command Staff Review).

 - Command Staff Review / Police Chief's Interview - Candidates will be interviewed and a collaborated hiring decision will be made based on their overall performance during the selection process.
 The Chief of Police will render the final decision on the suitability for employment of candidates and has the option of extending a conditional offer of employment to a candidate(s).

 - Candidates who receive a conditional offer of employment will be scheduled for polygraph, psychological, medical examinations, and drug screening.